jrper/rv/make.md

 ### Running multiple recipes at once

-`make` has an option `-j` to run multiple recipes at the same time.
+`make` has an option `-j` to try to run multiple recipes at the same time.

-Eg. to allow up to 4 jobs at once
+Eg. to allow up to 4 jobs at once (one is a manger)
 ```
 make -j4 all
 ```